evadecker/eva.town/www/content/site.md

-Title: Kyle Decker
+Title: Avery Madison Decker

 ----

-Author: Kyle Decker
+Author: Avery Madison Decker

 ----

-Description: Kyle Decker is a designer who codes.
+Description: Avery is a designer who codes.
 They like making lists and organizing messes.

 ----